Barnaby Rudge: Plot summary

 Barnaby and his mother have been living quietly in a country village, their whereabouts unknown despite Geoffrey Haredale's attempts to find them.
-The mysterious stranger finds them and sends Stagg, the blind man, to attempt to get money from them.
-Barnaby and his mother then flee to London, hoping to lose their pursuer again.
+The mysterious stranger finds them and sends Stagg, a blind man, to attempt to get money from them.
+Barnaby and his mother then flee to London, hoping to lose their pursuers again.

 When Barnaby and his mother arrive at Westminster Bridge, they see an unruly crowd heading for a meeting on the Surrey side of the river.
 Barnaby is duped into joining them, despite his mother's pleas.
 The rioters then march on Parliament and burn several Catholic churches and the homes of Catholic families.

 A detachment led by Hugh and Dennis head for Chigwell, intent on exacting revenge on Geoffrey Haredale, leaving Barnaby to guard The Boot, the tavern they use as their headquarters.
-The mob loots the Maypole on their way to the Warren, then they burn the Warren to the ground.
-Emma Haredale and Dolly Varden (now Emma's companion) are taken captive by the rioters.
+The mob loots the Maypole Inn on their way to the Warren, then they burn the Warren to the ground.
+Emma Haredale and Dolly Varden (now Emma's companion) are taken captive by the rioters, much to Hugh's delight.
 Soldiers take Barnaby prisoner; he is held in Newgate, which the mob plans to storm.

 Haredale captures the mysterious stranger haunting Mrs. Rudge at the smoldering ruins of the Warren.
 He turns out to be Barnaby Rudge Sr., the steward who had murdered Reuben Haredale and his gardener years earlier.
 It is revealed that he had switched clothes with the dead gardener to divert suspicion from himself.